dexhorthy/captains-log/README.md

 ## Getting Started

-The recommended way to configure Captains Log is to use [Replicated Ship](https://github.com/replicatedhq/ship):
+The recommended way to configure Captains Log is to use [Ship](https://github.com/replicatedhq/ship):

 ```shell
 brew install ship